World's first 3D-printed hotel takes shape in Texas

 The units can include architectural features that would normally be too expensive to replicate on a large scale with traditional construction, according to Lambert.

-The single-story, 12-foot (3.7-meter) high walls of the first two units under construction are a three-bedroom residential space and single-room hotel unit.
-The curvy, beige-colored walls are being piped out by ICON's Vulcan, a 46.5-feet (14.2 m) wide 3D printer standing 15.5 feet (4.7 m) and weighing 4.75 tons.
+The single-storey, 12-foot (3.7-metre) high walls of the first two units under construction are a three-bedroom residential space and single-room hotel unit.
+The curvy, beige-coloured walls are being piped out by ICON's Vulcan, a 46.5-feet (14.2m) wide 3D printer standing 15.5 feet (4.7m) and weighing 4.75 tonnes.

 A print technician monitors Vulcan as its robotic arm and nozzle glide through the work site on a gantry.